Last Update: June, 2023

-Spiders, Search Engines and other Bots that do not read or do not abide by our "robots.txt" file are in violation of netiquette and will be banned.
+Spiders, Search Engines and other Bots that do not read or do not abide by the "robots.txt" exclusion standard are in violation of netiquette and will be banned.

 Bots that continually download our source code archives (ZIP files) will be banned.

-If you consistently lie about your referrer you will be discovered and you might be banned.
+If you consistently lie about your referer [sic] you will be banned.

 User Agent Strings

-If you consistently vary your user agent string you will be discovered and considered suspicious and you might be banned.
+If you consistently vary your user agent string you will be considered suspicious and you might be banned.

-If you explicitly request files or directories that do not exist — and therefore there are no links to them in any of our pages — you will be discovered and you will be banned.
+If you explicitly request files or directories that do not exist — and therefore there are no links to them in any of our pages--you will be banned.